MWPCHU621/lighthouse-web-notes/README.md

 ## Summary

-  This repository contains all of the notes taken by [Patrick](https://github.com/MWPCHU621/lighthouse-web-notes)
+  This repository contains all of the notes taken by [Patrick](https://github.com/MWPCHU621) for the [Lighthouse Labs](https://lighthouselabs.ca/web-bootcamp) Web Development Bootcamp.